-We would advise that when being driven on public roads to and from the filming, the following steps are taken to ensure that replica / fake police vehicles are not mistaken for genuine police vehicles:
+When being driven on public roads to and from the filming, the following steps are taken to ensure that replica / fake police vehicles are not mistaken for genuine police vehicles:

-- Any external 'POLICE' graphic is thoroughly taped over with black masking tape. - If the light bar is surrounded by blue plastic, that it is covered from view. - If blue beacon lights are fitted, that they are covered from view.
+- Any external 'POLICE' graphic is thoroughly taped over with black masking tape. - If the light bar is surrounded by blue plastic, that it is covered from view. - If blue beacon lights are fitted, that they are covered from view. - Tones are not allowed at any times. - Action vehicle companies should make sure that the production they are working with have the correct permissions/license issued by the local authority to film with replica Police/emergency vehicles.
+This task should be done before a contract is agreed.